 The process of threat modeling is becoming more of a focus globally as organizations seek proactive measures to detect, deter and share information about threats.
 Threat modeling is a technique that enables security teams to map out their attack surface using process flow diagrams.
 Users take the visualization – of mobile, cloud and IoT embedded applications, for example – then identify, prioritize and mitigate security threats.

 As the private and public sectors implement threat modeling more and more, we recommend turning to ThreatModeler.
 A top-rated, award winning platform, ThreatModeler sets itself apart from other threat modeling applications through automation, scalability, plus integrations with leading cloud platforms – including AWS and Azure.
-To learn more about how ThreatModeler can help security teams to reduce the likelihood of a data breach, request a free evaluation of the ThreatModeler platform.
-You can also contact us to speak with an application threat modeling expert today.
+To learn more about how ThreatModeler can help security teams to reduce the likelihood of a data breach, book a demo to speak to a ThreatModeler expert today.